-Note that required data sets are to be submitted 90 days before the end of the period of performance.
+Note that required data sets are to be submitted on or before the end date of the period of performance.

-Letters of cooperation/support or administrative agreements from organizations collaborating in the project, such as law enforcement and correctional agencies (if applicable).
+- Letters of cooperation/support or administrative agreements from organizations collaborating in the project, such as law enforcement and correctional agencies (if applicable) - Plan for transitioning NIJ's current Compliance Testing Program, which includes ballistic-resistant body armor, stab-resistant body armor, and autoloading pistols, to the Criminal Justice Testing and Evaluation Consortium, as described on page 7.